VolvoGroup/dymoval/docs/source/getting_started_index/model_validation.rst

    Steps 1-4 are carried out in the following way:

    #.
-Establish a driving route with sufficiently road slope variation.
+You choose a driving route with sufficiently road slope variation.
 You decide to take a ride on that path by adopting a
       nasty driving style with sudden accelerations and abrupt steering movements.
+Congrats!
+You just made a Design of Experiment (DoE).

    #.
-Take a ride with the target vehicle and drive according to plan.
+You take a ride with the target vehicle and you drive according to the DoE performed in the previous step.
-      Log the input signals (i.e. the *accelerator pedal position*, the *steering wheel position* and the *road profile* time-series) along with the output signals (i.e. *longitudinal* and *lateral speed* time-series) of the vehicle.
+      You log the input signals (i.e. the *accelerator pedal position*, the *steering wheel position* and the *road profile* time-series) along with the output signals (i.e. *longitudinal* and *lateral speed* time-series) of the vehicle while driving.
 Such logs represent your *dataset*.
       Note how input and output are separated.

    #.
 Feed your model with the input signals that you logged during the drive and log your model output